Skip to content

 The SOLs pupil voice group visited Waterstones to fulfil each class's wish list of books for their reading areas.
 Thanks to their fundraising (through their pre-loved book sale) and the generosity of the PTFA, they were able to buy lots of new books for each class.

-English Working Walls
+English Working Walls and Displays

 Shared writing